awslabs/fhir-works-on-aws-deployment/README.md

-# fhir-works-on-aws-deployment `smart` branch
+# FHIR Works on AWS deployment `smart` branch

-FHIR Works on AWS is a framework to deploy a [FHIR](https://www.hl7.org/fhir/overview.html) server on AWS.
-This package is an example implementation of this framework and the [Substitutable Medical Applications, Reusable Technologies (SMART on FHIR) specification](https://docs.smarthealthit.org/).
+FHIR Works on AWS is a framework that can be used to deploy a [FHIR server](https://www.hl7.org/fhir/overview.html) on AWS.
+Using this framework, you can customize and add different FHIR functionality to best serve your use cases.
 The power of this framework is being able to customize and add in additional FHIR functionality for your unique use-case.
 An example of this, is this implementation uses [DynamoDB](https://github.com/awslabs/fhir-works-on-aws-persistence-ddb).
 Say you don't want to use DynamoDB, you could implement your own persistence component and plug it into your deployment package.
 With FHIR Works on AWS you control how your FHIR server will work!
+This branch is an example implementation of this framework and the [Substitutable Medical Applications, Reusable Technologies (SMART on FHIR) specification](https://docs.smarthealthit.org/).

-**NOTE:** to us this SMART implementation it is expected that you already have an OAuth2 SMART compliant authorization server.
+**NOTE:** to use this SMART implementation it is expected that you already have an OAuth2 SMART compliant authorization server.
 To learn more please check out [OAuth2 Flow](#oauth2-flow) and [Authorization Prerequisites](#prerequisites)

-## Capabilities
+## FHIR Works on AWS features

-This deployment implementation utilizes Lambda, DynamoDB, S3 and Elasticsearch to provide these FHIR capabilities:
+FHIR Works on AWS utilizes AWS Lambda, Amazon DynamoDB, Amazon S3 and Amazon Elasticsearch Service to provide the following FHIR features:

-- CRUD operations for all R4 or STU3 base FHIR resources
+- Create, Read, Update, Delete (CRUD) operations for all R4 or STU3 base FHIR resources
 - Search capabilities per resource type
-- Ability to do versioned reads (vread)
+- Ability to do versioned reads ([vread](https://www.hl7.org/fhir/http.html#vread))
-- Ability to post a transaction bundle of 25 entries or less
+- Ability to post a transaction bundle of 25 entries or less.
+Presently, transaction bundles with only 25 entries or less are supported.
 - Compliant with SMART on FHIR clinical scopes and authorizes by what the requestor or patient in context is referenced in.
 For detailed information check out the [authz-smart package](https://github.com/awslabs/fhir-works-on-aws-authz-smart)

-## Quick start/installation
+## Accessing FHIR Works on AWS

 Do you want to just try out a FHIR server and don't care about SMART?
 The easiest and quickest way to experience the non-SMART FHIR server is through [AWS solutions](https://aws.amazon.com/solutions/implementations/fhir-works-on-aws/).
 If you are interested in the SMART experience please continue reading!